To Sell the Truth

 To Sell the Truth is the latest studio album by the Los Angeles–based hardcore punk band Youth Brigade, released in 1996.
-This was the band's only album so far recorded as a four-piece, adding future Social Distortion member Jonny "2 Bags" Wickersham as the second guitarist.
-As of today, it is the band's most recent studio album released under the Youth Brigade name, although they did record six new tracks on the 1999 split album BYO Split Series Volume II.
+This was the band's only album so far recorded as a four-piece, adding Jonny "2 Bags" Wickersham as the second guitarist.
+As of 2026, it is the band's most recent studio album released under the Youth Brigade name, although they did record six new tracks on the 1999 split album BYO Split Series Volume II.